 Can You Inherit Debt in Canada?

-But as with everything in life, there are of course exceptions to the rule.
-For example, debts or money owed through joint and co-signed accounts become your responsibility should the other co-signer pass away.
+If you’re a co-signer, any debts or money owed through joint and co-signed accounts become your responsibility should the other co-signer pass away.
 If you have joint debts or you have co-signed on a loan for someone else, if they were to pass away, creditors will contact you for payment and will hold you responsible for paying back the debt in full.

-What Happens to Credit Card Debt After Death in Canada
+What Happens to Credit Card Debt After Death in Canada?

-Although you’re not obligated to pay these credit cards with your own money, and creditors know they are noncollectable debts, they may try to convince you otherwise and even threaten to take you to court in order to recoup their losses, especially if it's a lot of money.
+Although you’re not obligated to pay these credit cards with your own money, and creditors know they are “uncollectable” debts, they may try to convince you otherwise.
+Creditors may even threaten to take you to court in order to recoup their losses, especially if it's a lot of money.

-8 Tips to Avoid Inherited Debt
+9 Tips to Avoid Creating or Inheriting Debt after Death

 1. Do not co-sign or take on joint debt.

-In a perfect world, you shouldn't co-sign on a loan or debt that isn't yours because you'll be held responsible in life and death for the repayment of this debt.
-Co-signed debt means that if the borrower stops paying for any reason (including death), you will be held completely responsible for the balance.
-Appropriate life insurance coverage could resolve this issue since the debt would be paid in full upon the death of the borrower.
+In a perfect world, you wouldn't have to co-sign on a loan or debt that isn't yours.
+Avoiding this is important.
+Why?
+Because co-signed debt means that if the borrower stops paying for any reason (including death), you will be held completely responsible for the balance.
+Even if the debt wasn’t of any actual benefit to you.